 MA Printmaking graduates Mustafa Sidki and Jane Stobart and former PhD student Andrea Medjesi-Jones were three of 55 artists whose work was displayed at the Bloomberg New Contemporaries exhibition at the Institute of Contemporary Arts (ICA) in 2014.

-BA (Hons) Fashion Design graduate Thanh Vu has now established himself in London as label Thang Cong Vu.
+BA (Hons) Fashion Design graduate Thanh Vu (design pictured right) has now established himself in London as label Thang Cong Vu.
 In 2014 he exhibited at Pure, London, the UK’s leading fashion buying event.
 His student designs were also featured in Urban Coco magazine.

 Immediately after graduating from our BA (Hons) Fashion Design course in 2013, Asia Prusinowska was invited to display her work at a prestigious felt show in Amsterdam and secured sponsorship from Cambridge Style Week to set up her own business.
 Her new collection was featured in Jute magazine in January 2014.